salsita/spicy-hooks/packages/bin/docs/prepare-release.md

 * `-r, --root path`
     * Path to the root package (i.e. directory where the root `package.json` is located)
     * (defaults to `./`)

+* `-b, --branch string`
+    * Name of the branch that is being released and that is linked to the release draft
+    * (defaults to current Git branch)

 * `-h, --help`
     * Display usage guide